nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

 ```

 #### Pass/Fail Criteria
- * Verfiy the logs from cli to see both switch and dpus reboot history.
+ * Verify the logs from cli to see both switch and dpus reboot history.

 ### 1.17 Check CPU process on DPU